netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-video-script.md

 So first of all to create the rack types, if I click on Racks and Rack Types we can see the warning that "Before you can add a rack type you must first create a manufacturer." so let's do that click add. so our first rack manufacturer is HPE so I'll add that, and then add another for Vertiv, and click Create.

-Great so now we can import the rack types a csv data. so under rack types I'll click on import and then paste in the data from the csv file. (you will find all the data we are importing in csv files in the Github repository that accompanies this course).
+Great so now we can import the rack types from csv data. so under rack types I'll click on import and then paste in the data from the csv file. (you will find all the data we are importing in csv files in the Github repository that accompanies this course).

 So from this data you can see we have 2 rack types, one from Vertiv that is 24 RU in height for smaller deployments such as Brisbane, and a full height rack from HPE use for for larger deployments.
 I'll click submit and then you can see our two new rack types are available for us to use.